zhangyinglong/MSWebApp/README.md

 FOUNDATION_EXTERN NSString MS_CONST MSWebModuleFetchProgress;
 ```

-Now, hypothesis the module loaded complete.
-Open webView.
+Get webView:

 ```objective-c
 UIViewController * viewController = [MSWebApp instanceWithTplURL:_urlField.text];
 ```

-Yep, it's simple.also, you can get your own custom webView subClass of `MSWebViewController`. but you must set it before you get webViewController instance.
+Also, you can custom it by subClass of `MSWebViewController`.
+Must registe it before you get instance.

 ```objective-c
 [MSWebApp webApp].registedClass = [SubClass class];
 ```

-explain the URL for get webView Controller instance：
+URL rules:

 http://{[MSWebApp webApp].fullURL.host}/{ModuleId}/{URLsKey}?{query}

-URLsKey，it's a map in config response，get absolute path with something lik `id`.
+URLsKey，it's a map in config response，get absolute path with something like `id`.
 >Notice: URLs Map key, should have suffix `.tpl`!

 ```